-The federal government offers a wide range of subsidized and unsubsidized student loan options that help students pay for college.
-In the case of a student loan, you are liable to pay the money back to the federal government with interest.
+The federal government offers a wide range of federal direct subsidized loans and unsubsidized student loan options that help students pay for college.
+With a student loan, you are liable to pay the money back to the federal government with interest.

-Wondering how to get financial aid or which kind of aid package would be ideal for you?
+Wondering how to get financial aid or which kind of aid package is most suitable for you?
 Head to our Financial Aid Overview page for help.

 Okay, so you need financial aid to pay for college.
 But how will the authorities determine how much money you are eligible to receive as aid?
-Well, it depends on these four factors:
+It depends on these four factors:

 - Your year in school